-\item[Stopping conditions and outputs] In our \textsc{Matlab} implementation, we estimate the endpoint of the homotopy as follows: when $t + h > 1$, we perform the Euler step with step size $h = 1 - t$ and we refine our endpoint with Newton's method until the change in the update is sufficiently small (the default is $\|\boldsymbol{c}\|_{\infty} <10^{-9}$) or when the maximum number of iterations is reached (based on numerical experiments the default is set to $\max\{20,k\cdot \max(n_1,\dots,n_k)+5\}$).
-Again, since \textsc{Bertini} is designed for homotopy method, it already has a variety of built-in options for estimating the endpoint.
-The so-called ``fractional power series endgame'' is the default, and is what we used. \end{description}
+\item[\textsc{Stopping conditions:}] In our \textsc{Matlab} implementation, we estimate the endpoint of the homotopy as follows: when $t + h > 1$, we perform the Euler step with step size $h = 1 - t$ and refine our endpoint with Newton's method until the change in the update is sufficiently small (the default is $\|\boldsymbol{c}\|_{\infty} <10^{-9}$) or when the maximum number of iterations is reached (default is set to $\max\{20,k\cdot \max(n_1,\dots,n_k)+5\}$).
+Again, \textsc{Bertini} is designed for homotopy method and has a variety of built-in options for estimating endpoint.
+Among other things, \textsc{Bertini} has implemented various sophisticated ``endgames'' to identify solutions with multiplicities larger than one and return the values of these multiplicities, a feature that is too involved to replicate in our \textsc{Matlab} implementation.
+We use the default ``fractional power series endgame.'' \end{description}

-Over the next three sections, we present the results of our numerical experiments on MEPs that are (i) randomly generated (Section~\ref{sec:rand}), (ii) from a real-world application (Section~\ref{sec:mathieu}), and (iii) singular (Section~\ref{sec:sing}).
-In each section, we compare speed and accuracy of our method with those of Delta and diagonal coefficient homotopy methods whenever possible --- any omission is the result of one of these methods failing to work, e.g., Delta method does not apply to singular MEPs.
+In the next three sections, we present our numerical results on MEPs that are (i) randomly generated (Section~\ref{sec:rand}), (ii) from a real-world application (Section~\ref{sec:mathieu}), and (iii) dimension-deficient and singular (Section~\ref{sec:sing}).
+We compare speed and accuracy of our method with those of Delta and diagonal coefficient homotopy methods.